 AmberAmber has been synonymous with the Baltic for as long as anyone can remember and the north of Poland is, undoubtedly, the most affordable place to make a purchase!
 You can find it crafted into many forms, from women's earrings to crude sample packs for kids.
 Head down to the 'amber street' on ul.
 Mariacka in Gdańsk, behind St. Mary's Basilica, to view and purchase amber from reputable dealers.
-For more, check our article on Amber.
+For more, check our article on Amber - the Baltic Gold.

 VodkaPoland has long been associated with quality vodka, and as such it makes a perfect last-minute gift to anyone but children and alcoholics.
 Most foreigners will opt for a bottle of Żubrowka, a unique Polish concoction hailing from the eastern plains.
 Each bottle contains a blade of grass, allegedly ‘fertilised’ with bison urine, and the drink is ideally served chilled and with a dash of apple juice.

-SolidarityThere is nothing which says Gdansk and Poland more than the iconic Solidarność (Solidarity) logo which has come to signify the movement of people across Communist Europe who together brought the system and the Berlin Wall crashing down.
+SolidarityThere is nothing which says Gdańsk and Poland more than the iconic Solidarność (Solidarity) logo which has come to signify the movement of people across Communist Europe who together brought the system and the Berlin Wall crashing down.
 Those interested in the movement and the history will find a range of books dedicated to the subject as well as postcards, photo albums, souvenirs and even recreations of communist-era items such as ration books are now available.
 Keep an eye out for a particular favourite of ours which is The Polish Revolution: Solidarity by Timothy Garton Ash, which tells the story from inside the shipyards during the momentous days of 1980.
-Check out the kiosk at the famous #2 Gate or the shop inside the European Solidarity Centre exhibition (see Sightseeing).
+Check out the kiosk at the famous #2 Gate, the shop inside the European Solidarity Centre exhibition or the shop in the BHP Building, which is run by the Solidarity Trade Union.

 BooksHistorian, journalist, local resident, former Prime Minister and now President of the European Council Donald Tusk, has written a number of books about the Tri-City.
 Although only available in Polish and German the books are a great gift to anyone with a fleeting fascination in the region.
 With titles focussing on Gdańsk, Sopot and Wrzeszcz they are a marvellous black and white photo essay documenting life and architecture in the Tri-City before, during and in the immediate aftermath of WWII.
 The pick of the bunch has to be the Był Sobie Gdańsk (There used to be a Gdańsk) series.
 Retailing at around 50zł you can pick up copies from bookstores, souvenir shops and branches of EMPiK.